martinberger-ch/oci-monitoring/README.md

-# Installation Guide for OCI Monitoring - EXPERIMENTAL
+# Installation Guide for OCI Monitoring

-Note: This is an experimental environment, feel free to try it out, extend it and have fun with it!

-Installs a basic OCI monitoring solution with these components based on Ansible in Oracle Linux 8.
-The setup is tested for
+Installs a basic OCI monitoring solution with these components based on Ansible on an Oracle Linux 8 machine in Oracle Cloud Infrastructure.

-- OL8 running in ESXi
-- OL8 running in local VMware Workstation with NAT
 - OL8 running in Oracle Cloud Infrastructure

 Installed components by Ansible roles: